Download the "CAP's Ideal Safety Culture" presentation

 We face unknowns every day, and situations can shift without notice, but when we can “bend without breaking,” we work to overcome barriers and obstacles to safe outcomes in ever-changing conditions.
 In terms of risk management, no matter how prepared we think we are, things can still go wrong.
-People in organizations that have highly reliable safety practices are always on the lookout for what can go wrong and they work proactively to mitigate risks before negative outcomes occur.
-The flexibility principle can be tied to CAP’s core value of EXCELLENCE where we hold ourselves to a high standard to protect our people and resources.
+People in organizations that have highly reliable safety practices are always on the lookout for what can go wrong, and they work proactively to mitigate risks before negative outcomes occur.
+Our core value of EXCELLENCE is reflected in the flexibility principle – when we are on the lookout for things that could go wrong and ask the same of every participant in our missions and activities, we are holding ourselves to a high standard to proactively protect our people and resources.

 Every safety significant occurrence is an opportunity to learn and improve

 To default to “these things just happen” is a mindset that can lead to far worse outcomes.
 The same behaviors that have led to serious accidents are also present in less serious mishaps.
 Regardless of the seriousness of the outcome, a willingness to learn is key to avoiding more serious mishaps.

 The quality of safety outcomes is improved when we engage others to incorporate different perspectives